GuardKenzie/miniplayer/README.md

 ## Configuration

 The config file is located at `~/.config/miniplayer/config`.
 The example configuration file, `config.example`, has all the default values.
+You will need to create the file yourself.

 #### player
 * ***music_directory*:** The path to your music directory for extracting album art.